goncalo-oliveira/faas-aspnet-template/README.md

 }
 ```

-## Debugging
+## Debugging and running locally

-It is possible to run a function locally with `faas-run` CLI.
+It is possible to run a function locally with [FaaS Runner](https://github.com/redpandaltd/faas-run).
 This also adds the option to attach to the process when running, to be able to debug the function.
 A configuration file can be passed to the runner.
-The CLI takes the debug assembly as argument.
+The CLI takes the assembly pat as argument.

 ```
 ~/source/hello$ faas-run bin/Debug/netstandard2.0/function.dll